 The Penpal!
 I had loads of them as a teen in the late 80s and early 90s.
 Letter writing was the way to stay in touch with friends that it was just impossible to meet up with.
 So there were new friends from a regional Guide camp (who lived just the wrong side of the county to go shopping with).
 Chums from Swim camp who lived in other bits of the UK.
 Fans of various bands that I’d sat next to at concerts, and former school friends who had moved away.

 Then excitingly there were international pen friends.
 People who I had never meet, living in locations that I would never visit, who I could now claim a connection with.
 Contact details were gleaned from imported magazines.
 Details of daily lives exchanged along with friendship books and stickers.

-Penpal letters were also good excuse to by loads of coloured paper, pens with lurid ink and stickers.
+Penpal letters were also a good excuse to buy loads of coloured paper, pens with lurid ink and stickers.
 And it gave me an excuse to carry a correspondence case around with me.